learn-co-curriculum/hs-cli-cultural-piece/README.md

 ### Cowsay

 To install: brew install cowsay

 To play: cowsay Anything you want the cow to say

 ### Get your fortune from a cow

-If you already have fortune and cowsay installed you can easily have the cow tell you your fortune using piping like so:
+If you already have fortune and cowsay installed, then you can use piping to get your fortune straight from the cow's mouth like so:

 fortune | cowsay

-You can learn more about piping [here]: (http://cli.learncodethehardway.org/book/ex15.html)
+You can learn more about piping [here] (http://cli.learncodethehardway.org/book/ex15.html)

 And even more command line magic can be found [here](http://www.tecmint.com/20-funny-commands-of-linux-or-linux-is-fun-in-terminal/)